 A large percentage of the Company's revenues comes from mature markets that are subject to high levels of competition.
-During fiscal year 2017, 83% of the Company's net sales were generated in U.S. markets.
+During fiscal year 2018, 84% of the Company's net sales were generated in U.S. markets, including U.S. territories.
 The Company's ability to achieve sales growth depends on its ability to drive growth through innovation, expansion into new products and categories, channels and countries, investment in its established brands and enhanced merchandising and its ability to capture market share from competitors.
-If the Company is unable to increase market share in existing product lines, develop product improvements, undertake sales, marketing and advertising initiatives that grow its product categories and/or develop, acquire or successfully launch new products or brands, it may not achieve its sales growth objectives.
+The Company's ability to achieve sales growth also depends on foreign currency fluctuations, a weakening of foreign currencies in which sales are generated relative to the currencies in which costs are denominated would decrease net sales.
+The Company has recently implemented price increases and/or expects to implement price increases in fiscal year 2019 across a significant portion of its global portfolio, which may slow sales growth or create volume declines in the short term as customers and consumers adjust to these price increases.
+If the Company is unable to increase market share in existing product lines, develop product innovations, undertake sales, marketing and advertising initiatives that grow its product categories and/or develop, acquire or successfully launch new products or brands, it may not achieve its sales growth objectives.
 Even when the Company is successful in increasing market share within particular product categories, a decline in the markets for such product categories has had and can continue to have a negative impact on the Company's financial results.
-In addition, changes to the mix of products the Company sells, as well as the mix of countries in which its products are sold, can adversely impact the Company's net sales, profitability and cash flow.
+In addition, changes to the mix of products the Company sells, as well as the mix of countries in which its products are sold, may adversely impact the Company's net sales, profitability and cash flow.